RACV Logo

 This afternoon offers a variety of Scenic Freechoice excursions to choose from.

-Tour of Melk Abbey: Admire the brightly coloured façade, ornately decorated rooms and elaborate frescoed ceilings of the 18th century Melk Abbey.
+Tour of Melk Abbey: Admire the brightly coloured facade, ornately decorated rooms and elaborate frescoed ceilings of the 18th century Melk Abbey.
 Marvel at the library, filled with more than 80,000 books and medieval manuscripts.

-E-biking from Dürnstein to Melk: Embark on a guided e-bike ride to soak up the scenery along the Danube as you cycle from the quaint village of Dürnstein to Melk.
+UNESCO Wachau Valley e-bike experience: Embark on a guided e-bike ride to soak up the scenery along the Danube as you cycle from the quaint village of Dürnstein to Melk.
 You’ll pass by small villages and through rolling vineyards, stopping along the way to enjoy the river views.

 On board this afternoon, join an informative talk on the production of local wines and schnapps and taste some varieties.